DGanesh15/ganesh-dharmadhikari/README.md

 - Worked on the project ‘Computing Farey Codes and Invariants of Finite Index Subgroups of Modular Group’.
 - Served as a technical committee member of ‘A Trimester Program on Triangle Groups, Belyi Uniformization, and Modularity’ to handle invitations, website, maintaining schedule, talks, and meetings.

-## Projects
+## RESEARCH PROJECTS:
 ### Some Problems in Number Fields

-Studied Kummer Theory and also worked on the refinement of Gauss’ Theorem on Primitive Roots.
+Studied Kummer Theory and worked on the refinement of Gauss’ Theorem on Primitive Roots.
 Also, solved the problem of balancing the centrifuge by drawing references from research papers on the vanishing sums of distinct roots of unity.

 ### Topological Insulators
 Studied Berry Phase and Berry Connection for discrete as well as continuum cases and solved some interesting unsolved problems on the same topic.

-## PRACTICAL EXPERIENCE IN RESEARCH CENTERS:
+## INTERNSHIPS:
 **Research Intern @ IISER, Thiruvananthapuram (_June 2019 - July 2019_)**
 - **Beal’s Conjecture and Fermat’s Theorem**
 - Studied a constructive proof of Beal’s conjecture by Nicholas J. Daras, ‘Primitive integral solutions to 𝑥2 + 𝑦3 = 𝑧10 by David Brown’ and the ‘special case of the generalized Fermat equation 𝑥2 + 𝑦3 = 𝑧15 by Samir Siksek and Michael Stoll’.